 This website is a place for me to share my opinions on sustainable food and home cooking with you.

-The global food system could be designed to ensure the health and sustainability of all people and the planet, and yet, for the most part, the food system is designed to generate profit at the cost of health and sustainability.
-However, we cannot meet the Paris Agreement goal of limiting the increase in global temperature to 1.5°C above preindustrial levels without profound changes to the food system.
+Food systems could be designed to ensure the health and sustainability of all people and the planet, yet for the most they are designed to generate profit at the cost of health and sustainability.
+However, we cannot meet our climate and sustainable development goals without profound changes to the food system.
 What I learn inspires and enrages me; so I write!

 I’ve traveled and cooked in different countries, and various cuisines inspire me, but I do not claim that anything I make is “authentic.”
 I work with seasonal ingredients, things I can easily find in my neighborhood, and whatever I have on hand at home.
 Some of these recipes may be difficult or expensive to replicate, depending on where you live in the world and what supplies and ingredients are available to you.
 I try to suggest alternatives in each recipe.

 Lastly, this project would not be possible without the encouragement and help of my husband.
 He is a videographer and photographer and has taken nearly all of the photos published on this site.

 I hope these recipes and essays inspire you to cook, eat, repeat!